clburlison/terraform-munki/README.md

 * [**Inputs**](#inputs)
 * [**Outputs**](#outputs)

+## NOTE

+Currently server side `makecatalogs` via the [s3 Repo Plugin](https://github.com/clburlison/Munki-s3Repo-Plugin) does not function with python3 and munki version 4+.
+I recommend you keep `server_side_makecatalogs` set to `false`.

 ## High Level Features

 * Restrictions on the S3 bucket to disallow any direct connections
 * Use a custom DNS name for the web server or use a supplied URL from AWS
-* Rebuild the catalog files whenever a pkginfo file or icon is updated or modified
+* ~~Rebuild the catalog files whenever a pkginfo file or icon is updated or modified~~ See Note above
 * Only pay for what you use
 * Optional SNS Alert when a warning or error happen during `makecatalog` run
-* Short 2 minute TTL values on catalogs/* and /icons/*.plist allow clients to get updates quickly
-* Long 24 hour TTL values on all other resources allow large packages to stay cached on the CDN
+* Custom TTL values for assets
+* Baisc Auth and Cert Based ACL controls

 ## Versions